 All networks that are not the private network or an A-Link network can also be business networks (that is, networks available for use by the VMs).
 The management network can be used simultaneously with the business network.

 Storage Considerations

-Avance unit storage can be used as-is in the everRun system; however, there can be only one storage group.
-For physical storage requirements, see "Storage Requirements" on page 23.
+Avance unit storage can be used as-is in the everRun system.
+For physical storage requirements, see "Storage Requirements" on page 26.

 Installing everRun